ROCm/rocWMMA/README.md

 # rocWMMA

-AMD's C++ library for accelerating mixed precision matrix multiplication and accumulation (MFMA) operations leveraging specialized GPU matrix cores. rocWMMA provides a C++ API to facilitate breaking down matrix multiply-accumulate problems into fragments and using them in block-wise operations that are distributed in parallel across GPU wavefronts.
-The API is a header library of GPU device code meaning that matrix core acceleration may be compiled directly into your kernel device code.
+AMD's C++ library for accelerating mixed-precision matrix multiply-accumulate (MMA) operations leveraging AMD GPU hardware. rocWMMA provides a C++ API to facilitate breaking down matrix multiply-accumulate problems into fragments and distributes block-wise MMA operations in parallel across GPU wavefronts.
+The API consists of a header library such that MMA acceleration may be compiled directly into GPU kernel device code.
 This can benefit from compiler optimization in the generation of kernel assembly, and does not incur additional overhead costs of linking to external runtime libraries or having to launch separate kernels.

-Conceptually, the rocWMMA API is designed from a 'wave' perspective, such that block-wise API calls are processed by GPU threads coordinated together as a group, or a 'wave'.
-Importantly, individual threads may access only a portion of a fragment, and there is no guaranteed order or locality of this data.
+Conceptually the rocWMMA API is designed from a 'wave' perspective, such that block-wise API calls are processed by GPU threads coordinated together as a group, or a 'wave'.
+Importantly, individual threads may only access a portion of a fragment, and there is no guaranteed layout or locality of this data.
 Thread access to fragment data is analogous to vector register access of individual threads.
-Fragments and block-wise operations therefore can be thought of in a 'wave' perspective.
+Fragments and block-wise operations therefore can be thought of in a 'wave' perspective as grouped data buffers and operations.

-Thread blocks that contain multiple waves have the added benefit of sharing resources and cooperating.
-For rocWMMA, this is especially useful for moving data.
-The header library contains a separate rocWMMA Coop API which facilitates the cooperation of multiple waves in loading and storing fragment data.
-Keeping this in mind, the order and locality of fragment data in a wave is not guaranteed, and can be thought of in a 'distributed wave' perspective.
+Thread blocks that contain multiple waves have the added benefit of resource sharing and cooperation.
+For rocWMMA, this is especially useful for moving data that may be shared across multiple waves.
+The rocWMMA Coop API facilitates cooperation of multiple waves in loading and storing opaque fragments of data.
+The order and locality of fragment data contribution per wave is not guaranteed, and can be thought of in a 'distributed wave' perspective.
+Typically waves cooperate in moving data from global memory to shared memory (LDS) and load their own full fragment copies from LDS.

-Memory addresses are treated as 1D arrays and the rocWMMA API can opaquely handle both global and shared memory address locations.
-The library code also includes utilities for mapping 2D grid / matrix coordinates to 1D array coordinates, and supports either row major or column major data layouts.
-Block-wise dimensions (BlockM,N,K) familiar to block-wise GEMM matrix product algorithms are supported directly by availability of matrix core instructions for the target architecture.
+Memory addresses are treated as 1D arrays and the rocWMMA API can opaquely handle moving data between both global and shared memory address locations.
+The library code includes utilities for mapping 2D grid / matrix coordinates to 1D array coordinates, and supports either row major or column major data layouts.
+Block-wise dimensions (BlockM,N,K) familiar to block-wise GEMM matrix product algorithms are supported directly by availability of matrix instructions for the target architecture.
 Likewise, mixed precision datatypes for input, output and accumulation fragments can be varied as listed below in currently supported configurations.

-rocWMMA is released as a header library, but also includes test and sample projects to validate and illustrate example usages of the C++ API.
-GEMM matrix multiplication is used as primary validation given the heavy precedent for the library, however the usage portfolio is growing significantly and demonstrates different ways rocWMMA may be consumed.
+rocWMMA is released as a header library and also includes test and sample projects to validate and illustrate example usages of the C++ API.
+GEMM matrix multiplication is used as primary validation given the heavy precedent for the library, however the usage portfolio is growing significantly to demonstrate different ways rocWMMA may be consumed.

-## Minimum GPU Requirements
+## GPU Support
-* AMD Instinct&trade; class GPU with matrix core support: Minimum gfx908
+* AMD CDNA class GPU featuring matrix core support: gfx908, gfx90a as 'gfx9'

-* Note: Double precision FP64 datatype support minimum gfx90a +
+`Note: Double precision FP64 datatype support requires gfx90a`

+OR

+* AMD RDNA3 class GPU featuring AI acceleration support: gfx1100, gfx1101, gfx1102 as 'gfx11'

 ## Minimum Software Requirements
 * ROCm stack minimum version 5.4